Starring: Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes, Brenda Vaccaro, George Takei

 Monkey: Heroes come and go.
 Any moment, something terrible could come out of nowhere and…

-Beetle: No, not just any man.
-A samurai.
-I mean, I’m pretty certain.
-Look, I had the stuff.
-I mean, I’m either a samurai or a really bad hoarder.
+Beetle: I’m either a samurai or a really bad hoarder.
 Either way, inside my thorax beats the heart of a warrior.

 Monkey: If you have no memory, how can you be certain of anything?